sshepar2/vasp/README.md

 These text files are generated from the WAVECAR file using an external program.
 See psinks.m for details for where to get and how to use the program.

-A .png of a wavefunction plotted from the BeS zincblende system calculated with VASP is available under /vasp/examples/
+An exemplary .png of a wavefunction visualized using the psinks.m script is available under /vasp/examples/.

 VASPWavefunction.png

+The wavefunction was calculated with VASP for a zincblende BeS structure.

 ### locpot.m